GokuMohandas/fast-weights/README.md

 ### Extensions

 - I will be releasing my code comparing fast weights with an attention interface for language related sequence to sequence tasks.

+- It will also be interesting to compare the computational demands of fast weights compared to LSTM/GRUs and see which one is better for test time.

 ### Citations